 - a $2,000 honorarium from CGS/ProQuest

 - a certificate of recognition

-- reasonable travel expenses to the award ceremony on December 5, 2019 in Nashville, TN, as part of the annual meeting of the Council of Graduate Schools.
+- reasonable travel expenses to the award ceremony on December 3, 2020, in Washington, D.C., as part of the annual meeting of the Council of Graduate Schools.

 The Graduate School will recognize the nominee selected to represent Michigan Tech on our website.